websightnl/gearman/README.md

  * bool __auto_update__<br>
    Use for __*development only*__, automatically updates workers before doing a job or task.

+ * string __pidFilename__<br>
+   Change the filename of the created PID file (defaults to gearmanhandler.pid).
+The file is always created in the system temp path.

+ * string __lockFilename__<br>
+   Change the filename of the created lock file (defaults to gearmanhandler.lock).
+The file is always created in the system temp path.

 <a name="bootstrap"></a>
 ## Bootstrap